-Introduction to Health Occupations - This one year course is recommended during the student's junior year and includes core competencies specific to the Health Occupations.
+Introduction to Health Occupations - This one-year course is recommended during the student's junior year and includes core competencies specific to the Health Occupations.
 Students will be given an opportunity to explore various health care fields.
 Introduction to Health Occupations is strongly recommended before taking the Nursing Assistant (CNA) course.
-Second year options include Nursing Assistant or Practical Nursing 1.
-Requirements for PN1 HS are: a 98% average, strong work ethic and no more than three absences in order for recommendation to take the entrance exam for the program.
+Second year option is the Nursing Assistant program.

 Nursing Assistant - This one-year course for seniors introduces the student to the foundation skills necessary for the study of Nursing.
 Successful students qualify to take the CNA exam.
-Successful completion satisfies health requirement for high school graduation.
+Successful completion satisfies the health requirement for high school graduation.
 Students completing the program are eligible for one unit of science credit.
 No academic pullouts available for this course.
 Important Notes: Introduction to Health Occupations is strongly recommended before taking Nursing Assistant; work maturity skills essential to success in the Nursing Assistant program.